Leadwerks/Documentation/pathfinding.md

 ## Crowds

 The pathfinding system is capable of handling large numbers of characters with realistic crowding behavior.
-This is perfect for making hordes of zombies, or other enemies.
 Here is our example modified to handle multiple characters:

 ```lua
 local displays = GetDisplays();